Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

 1. If the target node for shutdown was a worker NCN, verify that the UAI launched on that node still exists.
 It should be running on another worker NCN.

    * Any prior SSH session established with the UAI while it was running on the downed NCN worker node will be unresponsive.
 A new SSH session will need to be established once the UAI pods has been successfully relocated to another worker NCN.
-   * Log back into the UAI and verify that the workload manager (WLM) batch job is still running and streaming output.
+   * Log back into the UAI and verify that the WLM batch job is still running and streaming output.
 The log file created with the kick-off of the batch job should still be accessible and the `squeue` command can be used to verify that the job continues to run (for Slurm).

-1. If the workload manager batch job was launched on a UAN, log back into it and verify that the WLM (workload manager) batch job is still running and streaming output via the log file created with the batch job and/or the `squeue` command (if Slurm is used as the WLM).
+2. If the WLM batch job was launched on a UAN, log back into it and verify that the batch job is still running and streaming output via the log file created with the batch job and/or the `squeue` command (if Slurm is used as the WLM).

-1. Verify that new WLM jobs can be started on a compute node after the NCN is down (either via a UAI or the UAN node).
+3. Verify that new WLM jobs can be started on a compute node after the NCN is down (either via a UAI or the UAN node).

-1. Look at any pods that, are at this point, in a state other than `Running`, `Completed`, `Pending`, or `Terminating`:
+4. Look at any pods that, are at this point, in a state other than `Running`, `Completed`, `Pending`, or `Terminating`:

    ```bash
    ncn# kubectl get pods -o wide -A | grep -Ev "Running|Completed|Pending|Termin"